 First, there’s healthcare’s inherently complex ecosystem.
 Many institutions and stakeholders interact (or don’t interact!) and follow standardized workflows that are specific to each country.
-Changing one element impacts the entire ecosystem, which slows down innovation and improvement processes.
+Changing one element impacts the entire healthcare ecosystem, which slows down innovation and improvement processes.

 Second, user adoption of new solutions is difficult.
-Health is such an essential element of our society that there is a strong resistance to change.
+Health is such an essential element of our society that there is strong resistance to change.
 This resistance comes from patients, providers, and even from established workflows.